Exercise and Osteoporsis

-- If you have had a broken bone or total hip replacement, follow the precautions your health care provider or physical therapist has given to you.
+- If you have had a broken bone or total hip replacement, follow the precautions suggested by your health care provider and/or physical therapist.

 - After muscle-building exercises, muscle soreness up to a few days is common.
-Be aware of any exercise that cause more persistent pain.
-Discontinue it and consult your health care provider about whether this exercise is right for you.
+Be aware of any exercise that causes more persistent pain.
+Discontinue it and consult your physical therapist about whether this exercise is right for you.

-It is always important to follow the recommendations of your health care provider or physical therapist.
+It is always important to follow the recommendations of your health care provider and/or physical therapist.
 They will know the best, safest physical activities for you, taking all of your medical conditions and/or physical limitations into consideration.
+Your physical therapist can advise you on correct intensity, frequency and duration of an exercise program based on your goals.
 Even if you are limited in the type or amount of exercise you can do, any safe physical activity is better than no exercise!